ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Proof-of-concept

-Then, ARI analyzes the e-bike trajectory relative to the predefined ZOD.
-If the trajectory does not intersect the ZOD (indicated by $t_{\text{entry}} > t_{\text{exit}}$), ARI deems the crossing safe.
-Consequently, it signals the pedestrian to cross with a hand gesture and the auditory cue “You can cross" (Fig. \ref{fig:robot_state_d}). \\ Conversely, if the e-bike trajectory intersects the ZOD ($t_{\text{entry}} \le t_{\text{exit}}$) and $t_{\text{entry}}$ is less than a predetermined threshold (5 seconds in this scenario, exceeding the typical pedestrian crossing time), ARI prevents the pedestrian from crossing by displaying a “stop" hand gesture and issuing a verbal warning, as illustrated in Fig. \ref{fig:robot_state_c}.
-Subsequently, ARI transmits a DENM with a cause code “HumanPresenceOnTheRoad."
-This message is received by the e-bike's OBU and displayed on a display on the e-bike as a warning, as depicted in Fig.\ref{fig:bike_display}.
-Notably, this message serves solely as a warning without controlling the e-bike's speed or any other function.
+If $ t_{\text{entry}} > t_{\text{exit}}, $ the predicted trajectory does not intersect the ZoD.
+In this case, ARI determines that the crossing maneuver is safe and signals the pedestrian to proceed using a hand gesture and the auditory cue ``You can cross'' (Fig.~\ref{fig:robot_state_d}). \\ Conversely, If the trajectory intersects the ZoD, ($t_{\text{entry}} \le t_{\text{exit}}$) and the predicted entry time satisfies $t_{\text{entry}} < T_{\text{safe}}$, where $T_{\text{safe}} = 5\,\text{s}$.
+ARI prevents the pedestrian from crossing by displaying a stop gesture and issuing a verbal warning, as illustrated in Fig. \ref{fig:robot_state_c}.
+Additionally, ARI transmits a \ac{DENM} with the cause code \emph{HumanPresenceOnTheRoad}.
+This message is received by the e-bike OBU and displayed to the rider as a warning (Fig.~\ref{fig:bike_display}).
+The notification is advisory and does not influence vehicle control.

-Once the e-bike exits the ZOD, as determined by $t_{\text{entry}} \geq t_{\text{exit}}$, ARI transitions to "crossing state" and permits the pedestrian to cross and terminates the transmitted DENM.
-Notably, when the e-bike is within the ZOD, $t_{\text{entry}}$ will be negative and $t_{\text{exit}}$ will be positive, signifying an active danger situation.

-Upon the successful crossing of the pedestrian, ARI transitions to the final “post interaction state," wherein the outcomes of the interaction are recorded and utilized to update decision-making parameters, thereby refining the system.
-Subsequently, ARI reverts to the initial "waiting state."
+Once the e-bike exits the ZoD, as determined by $t_{\text{entry}} \geq t_{\text{exit}}$, ARI transitions to \emph{crossing state} and permits the pedestrian to cross and terminates the transmitted DENM.
+Notably, when the e-bike is within the ZoD, $t_{\text{entry}}$ will be negative and $t_{\text{exit}}$ will be positive, signifying an active danger situation.
+Upon the successful crossing of the pedestrian, ARI transitions to the final \emph{post-interaction state}, wherein the outcomes of the interaction are recorded and utilized to update decision-making parameters, thereby refining the system.
+Subsequently, ARI reverts to the initial \emph{waiting state}.